wagood/laralist/README.md

 * Lara [Reserve](https://github.com/shayan-yousefi/lara-reserve) Is a Laravel Package To Adds a Reservation feature to the laravel models.
 [Tutorial](https://dev.to/shayan-yousefi/creating-a-reservation-system-in-laravel-with-lara-reserve-a-step-by-step-guide-26nf)

 * A Fluent Builder For [Schema.org](https://github.com/spatie/schema-org) Types And ld+json Generator

+* [Laravel Schema Rules](https://github.com/laracraft-tech/laravel-schema-rules).
+Automatically generate basic Laravel validation rules based on your database table schema!
+Use these as a starting point to fine-tune and optimize your validation rules as needed.

 * [Short-url](https://github.com/ash-jc-allen/short-url) A Laravel package that can be used for adding shortened URLs to your existing web app.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)